qwertie/learn-react/docs/tutorial-2.md

 toc: true
 ---

-Setting up a TypeScript Project: 4 Approaches
+Setting up a TypeScript Project: 3 Approaches
 =============================================

 Welcome to Part 2 of this series!
 Here we will go on a tour of the JavaScript tools ecosystem.
 This part is not about React (we'll get to that in [Part 5](tutorial-5.md)) but it does include a simple React component.

-Actually this is a **grand** tour, and we'll talk about writing your app in three different ways:
+This is somewhat of a **grand** tour, so we'll talk about writing your app in three different ways:

 - A. The Easiest Way (with Parcel)
 - B. The Way of Fewest Tools (i.e. the do-it-yourself way)